-screen_info Screen Information.
+Parameter Description Description screen_info Screen Information.
 This structure defines the screen type and screen ID.
 Only the screen_type is used. short screen_type Screen Type.
-INFORMATIVE TRANSITIONAL DIALOG SINGLE_SELECTION MULTIPLE_SELECTION wait If TRUE, causes this subroutine to wait until the user presses one of the keys allowed by the screen_type .
-If this parameter is FALSE, then this subroutine does not wait for the user input but processes anything typed ahead just as it would if the parameter were TRUE. buffer Allocated by the application.
-It is used user.
-The buffer size must not be great implemented).
+INFORMATIVE TRANSITIONAL DIALOG SINGLE_SELECTION MULTIPLE_SELECTION wait allowed by the screen_type .
+I does not wait for the user inp If TRUE, causes this subroutine to wait until the user presses one of the keys allowed by the screen_type .
+If this parameter is FALSE, then this subroutine does not wait for the user input but processes anything typed ahead just as it would if the parameter were TRUE. buffer , , , Allocated by the application.
+It is used to return the values entered by the user.
+The buffer size must not be greater than 100 bytes.
+(Currently not implemented).